- "God is dead" remains one of the most famous quotes from the German philosopher Friedrich Nietzsche.

-Nietzsche was an atheist for his adult life and didn’t mean that there was a God who had actually died, rather that our idea of one had.
-Afterthe Enlightenment, the idea of a universe that was governed by physical laws and not by divine providence was now reality.
+Nietzsche was an atheist for his adult life and so he didn’t mean that there was a God who had actually died, but rather that our idea of one had.
+After the Enlightenment, the idea of a universe that was governed by physical laws and not by divine providence had become mainstream.
 Philosophy had shown that governments no longer needed to be organized around the idea of divine right to be legitimate, but rather by the consent or rationality of the governed — that large and consistent moral theories could exist without reference to God.
 This was a tremendous event.
 Europe no longer needed God as the source for all morality, value, or order in the universe; philosophy and science were capable of doing that for us.
-This increasing secularization of thought in the West led the philosopher to realize that not only was God dead but that human beings had killed him with their scientific revolution, their desire to better understand the world.
+This increasing secularization of thought in the West led the philosopher to realize that not only was God dead but also that human beings had killed him with their scientific revolution, their desire to better understand the world.

-Having suggested the rarity and difficulty in creating the Übermensch, Nietzsche suggested an alternative response to Nihilism, and one that he saw as the more likely to be selected; The Last Man.
-A “most contemptible thing” who lives a quiet life of comfort, without thought for individuality or personal growth as: “‘We have discovered happiness,’ — say the Last Men, and they blink.”
+Having suggested the rarity and difficulty in creating the Übermensch, Nietzsche suggested an alternative response to Nihilism, and one that he saw as the more likely to be selected: The Last Man.
+This kind of person is a “most contemptible thing” who lives a quiet life of comfort, without thought for individuality or personal growth because: “‘We have discovered happiness,'” say the Last Men, and they blink.”
 Much to the disappointment of Zarathustra, Nietzsche’s mouthpiece, the people whom he preaches to beg him for the lifestyle of The Last Man, suggesting his pessimism on our ability to handle God’s death.

 But you might ask, if God has been dead for so long and we are supposed to be suffering for knowing it, where are all the atheists?
 Nietzsche himself provided an answer: “God is dead; but given the way of men, there may still be caves for thousands of years in which his shadow will be shown.”
 Perhaps we are only now seeing the effects of Nietzsche’s declaration.